How to become a member

 Criteria for Application for Membership

-Membership shall consist of Honorary, Ordinary, Junior, Corresponding, Senior, and Corporate members.
+Membership shall consist of Honorary, Ordinary, Junior, Corresponding, Emeritus and Corporate members.

 a) Honorary membership is conferred upon persons of great distinction who have rendered exceptional service to the study of the thyroid gland.
 Honorary membership shall be limited to ten persons.